 - Starling banking mobile app - so you can manage money on the move

-- Mastercard debit card for spending and ATM withdrawals
+- Debit card for spending and ATM withdrawals ins EUR and GBP

 - 24/7 transfers between GBP and EUR accounts